Top 10 Best Thrash Metal Bands

 Danny Lilker is one of the most awesome bassists ever.
 Undoubtedly, Nuclear Assault beats Anthrax any day.
 Don't agree?
 Just listen to their albums Game Over or Handle With Care for some very special thrash!

-Venom Venom are an English extreme metal band formed in 1979 in Newcastle upon Tyne.
-Coming to prominence towards the end of the new wave of British heavy metal, Venom's first two albums—Welcome to Hell and Black Metal—are considered a major influence on thrash metal and extreme metal in general.
+Venom are an English extreme metal band formed in 1979 in Newcastle upon Tyne.
+They rose to prominence during the late stages of the new wave of British heavy metal.
+Their first two albums, Welcome to Hell (1981) and Black Metal (1982), are considered foundational in the development of thrash metal and... read more

 Masters of thrash, man.
 These Satanic slayers are truly awesome and should totally be in the top 5.
 The guitar work, bass, and drumming paired with the lyrical themes are stunning, fun, and exhilarating.